DIVORCE & SEPARATION

 We aim for a solution that works for everyone – you, your partner and your children, if you have them.
 And we do our best to keep you out of court and minimise stress.

-We offer a free half-hour initial consultation about your situation and what you want to do next.
-If you prefer, we can also offer a longer consultation for a fixed fee.
+We offer a fixed fee initial consultation about your situation and what you want to do next.

 During this first meeting, we’ll explain all your options, and what we charge for our work.